rasa98/reversi-game/reversi-game/README.md

 Before running the project, ensure you have the following installed:

 - Python 3.6 or higher
-- Required Python packages (Install them using pip):
+- Required Python packages (pip install -r requirements.txt):
   - stable-baselines3
   - sb3-contrib
   - numba